-This one is key.
-I can’t speak for every other country on the planet, but Australians definitely need a Visa to enter Bali.
-Don’t freak out though, it’s really easy to sort out.
-You buy your Visa on arrival at the airpot, before joining the Passport Control line.
+Update: We visited Bali in March 2017 and, as Australians, were not required to purchase a visa on arrival at this time. // You can buy your Visa on arrival at the airport, before joining the Passport Control line.
 It costs $35 US per person and I recommend having the money in US Dollars on you, before you arrive, to make it easy.

 2. The airport is hectic and taxi drivers will yell out to you

 Once you step outside the serenity of the airport, you’ll be overwhelmed with a large crowd of taxi drivers and other locals yelling out, “Transport!
 Transport!” and “Taxi, Sir.
 Hey, boss, taxi!
 Taxi!”
 Some of them will even follow you, quite a long way too, constantly chatting at you to let them take you somewhere.
 They aren’t being rude, they’re just trying to make a living, so my advice is to not be rude to them either, just a firm and polite, “No, thanks,” repeated several hundred times.

 3. You should plan your airport escape before arriving